 Know the local laws regarding use of force against an intruder in your home.
 Photo: Daniel Watson

 Any plan you make for personal defense, with or without a tool, should always be made within the confines of the law.
 For example, if you cannot legally own a gun, it would be foolish to obtain one for the purposes of possible defensive use.
 If you know an act would be illegal under normal circumstances and you plan to undertake it anyway, you are not being responsible.
 Understanding how to legally purchase, own, and carry defensive tools helps you plan appropriately.
 Furthermore, planning your specific triggers to defensive action should take into account the local law, and how prosecutors and judges have viewed acts of defense against harm in the past.

 Legal Aftermath of Self-Defense

 There will be legal concerns after even the most justified use of defensive force.
-Whether or not you will be charged with a crime and the possibility of being sued civilly will almost always be part of any event.
+The possibility of being charged with a crime or sued civilly will almost always be part of any event.
 Having a thorough understanding of the law and a good legal defense plan in place should make the aftermath much easier to deal with.